AIG-ist-tugraz/DirectDebug/README.md

 ## References

 [1] Viet-Man Le, Alexander Felfernig et al., 2021.
 DirectDebug: Automated Testing and Debugging of Feature Models.
-In Proceedings of the 43rd International Conference on Software Engineering: New Ideas and Emerging Results (ICSE-NIER 2021). (to appear)
+In Proceedings of the 43rd International Conference on Software Engineering: New Ideas and Emerging Results (ICSE-NIER 2021). (to appear) [[PDF] from arxiv.org](https://arxiv.org/pdf/2102.05949.pdf)